syslink-sh/OHNISHJ/README.md

 - Encoded: `JOHn john jOHN joHn`

 ## Getting Started

-Simply open `index.html` in a modern web browser.
+Simply open `index.html` in a web browser.
 No installation or build process required.

 ### Prerequisites

-- Modern web browser with JavaScript enabled
+- Web browser with JavaScript enabled
-- Support for CSS backdrop-filter (for glass effect)
+- Support for CSS backdrop-filter (for aero effect)
-- Clipboard API support (optional, for copy functionality)

 ## Usage